How to Care for Potted Plants

 Watering and Drainage

 Watering and drainage go hand-in-hand.
-So start by making sure your planter has drainage
+So start by making sure your pot or planter has drainage

 holes.
 That’s especially true with outdoor planters.
 You never know when you’ll have a day or two of extended showers.